Equity Research Jobs (Careers)

-- Work culture at an equity research firm is generally reserved in nature.
-You are expected to be cool and composed, keep an eye on the market events and how the stock will perform in the coming future.
+- The work culture at an equity research firm is generally reserved in nature.
+You are expected to be cool and composed, keep an eye on the market events, and how the stock will perform in the coming future.

-You could expect equity research career as financially rewarding.
+You could expect an equity research career as financially rewarding.
 The salary would increase with good experience and credentials.
 Your salary would include an element of annual bonus based on your performance.
-The bonus is small at the start but as you are established and work gets published the bonus can be a pretty hefty figure.
+The bonus is small at the start, but as you are established, and work gets published, the bonus can be a pretty hefty figure.

 Below is the excerpt from the Financial-Salary-Guide-2014 by Robert half.
-It shows the average salary for financial analysts which include equity research analysts.
+It shows the average salary for financial analysts, which include equity research careers.

 Quality of work

-- You would get to continuously interact with sales force and traders, portfolio managers, analyst’s investment summary when the company earnings are reported.
-This helps you to learn a great deal.
+- You would get to continuously interact with salesforce and traders, portfolio managers, analyst’s investment summary when the company earnings are reported.
+It helps you to learn a great deal.

 - You could develop your financial modeling skills by constantly updating and analyzing companies’ financial forecasts.
-Although your work would be focused mainly on the operating model.
+However, your work would be focused mainly on the operating model.

-- In reality the initial years the role would be restricted in performing monotonous tasks of creating research notes and the updating of the senior analyst’s marketing material.
+- In reality, the initial years would be restricted in performing monotonous tasks of creating research notes and updating the senior analyst’s marketing material.

 You may have to work as an associate for 3-4 years and then work as an analyst for several other years before getting promoted.

-- Working on the sell side you would analyze a lot of company financials and understand its effects.
-Hence you can get into typical corporate finance roles which perform similar financial analysis jobs.
+- Working on the sell-side, you would analyze a lot of company financials and understand its effects.
+Hence you can get into typical corporate finance roles that perform similar financial analysis jobs.

 - Preferably it is better to have an MBA specializing in finance or a CFA charter

-- Invest your initial years in understanding the markets and practising technical & fundamental analysis.
+- Invest your initial years in understanding the markets and practicing technical & fundamental analysis.

 - Go in for internships to practically understand what happens at equity research jobs.

 - In case you lack an MBA from the top institutes or do not have enough experience try and build your own research reports.
-There are various courses that can teach you how to perform financial analysis.
-You can then apply the same and prepare research analysis.
+There are various courses that can teach you.